Overview

 Coursework

-- CMB students will register for coursework after meeting with their first semester advisor during CMB Orientation Week
+- CMB students will register for coursework after meeting with their first year advisor during CMB Orientation Week

 - For more information, see the Course Requirements and Registration sections of the CMB Handbook